weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 ### Test Plan

 We will utilize a combination of unit tests and BDD tests at the integration level.
 We will test against SaaS versions of the GitHub [https://github.com/](https://github.com/) and GitLab [https://about.gitlab.com/](https://about.gitlab.com/) servers.
+In a future phase, we will expand this to include enterprise or on-prem versions.

 We will unit test all public interfaces in our go package code with a line coverage goal of 80%.